 Construct the band as indicated in the instructions, only your new band will be longer.

-Once the robe is assembled, pin the front band to the kimono and check the length.
+Once the robe is assembled, pin the front band to the robe and check the length.
 You want the raw edge of the front band to sit 1/2″ up from the bottom of the robe.
 You may need to trim off the end of the front band.

 Unpin the bottom of the front band and fold it together with right sides facing.
 Sew the end closed using a 1/2″ seam allowance.
 Clip the corner and turn the band right side out again.